2014 Gambian coup attempt: Events

-On December 30, 2014, the gunmen recruited by the plotters attacked the State House of the Gambia, the official presidential residence.
+On December 30, 2014, the gunmen recruited by the plotters attacked the State House.
 Local media quickly identified them as having entered the country from neighbouring Senegal under the command of Lt Col. Lamin Sanneh.
 The gunmen engaged in heavy fire with government forces.
 Soldiers blocked several points of entry to the city and a full blackout of the state radio and television was placed into effect.

 The fighting diminished later during the day.
 Banks and other businesses remained closed while state radio played traditional music, mentioning nothing of the night's events.
 Four people, including Sanneh and Njaga Jagne, were killed, and several more were injured.

 With the gunmen failing to consolidate control, the coup failed.
-Jammeh returned to The Gambia the following day.
+Jammeh returned to Gambia the following day.
 Jammeh reshuffled his cabinet on January 10.

 Aftermath

 After the coup failed, Papa Faal, one of the co-conspirators, entered the United States embassy in Dakar, Senegal seeking protection.
 However, he was instead interrogated.
 On January 1, 2015, the United States Federal Bureau of Investigation raided homes in Georgia, Kentucky, Minnesota, and Texas as part of an investigation into the coup.
 That same weekend, the FBI also raided the offices of a Texas development firm.
 The owner of the Texas firm, Cherno Nije, was arrested at Washington Dulles International Airport and charged with violating the successor statute to the Neutrality Act of 1794.
-During the raid on Nije's home in Texas, the FBI found a manifesto entitled “Gambia Reborn: A Charter for Transition from Dictatorship to Democracy and Development,” as well as a spreadsheet detailing the coup attempt's $221,000 budget funded by Nije, who was a millionaire.
+During the raid on Nije's home in Texas, the FBI found a manifesto entitled "Gambia Reborn: A Charter for Transition from Dictatorship to Democracy and Development," as well as a spreadsheet detailing the coup attempt's $221,000 budget funded by Nije, who was a millionaire.
 Faal was also charged and later pleaded guilty.
 Two others, Alagie Barrow of Tennessee and Banka Manneh of Georgia, were also charged.
 Both later pleaded guilty as well.

+Nije was sentenced to one year and one day in prison, Barrow and Manneh each received six-month sentences, while Faal was sentenced to time served.

 The Washington Post later revealed that the FBI had interviewed Sanneh at his home in Maryland and thereafter tipped off Senegalese officials about the plot through the State Department.

 It was reported on 2 April 2017 that the corpses of three alleged conspirators, Lamin Sanneh, Alagie Nyass and Njaga Jagne were discovered by Gambian police after the fall of the Jammeh regime.